darkbigy/jqueryVideoPlayerHTML5/README.md

 Description
 ---
 JQuery Video Player HTML 5 is a project based on [Playr plugin](https://github.com/delphiki/Playr "Playr")
-<br/>It fully uses JQuery implementation, improves performances and add new features
+<br/>It fully uses JQuery implementation, improves performances and add new features.
-<br/>The main purpose is to easily integrate a HTML5 video player in a web site
+<br/>The main purpose is to easily integrate a HTML5 video player in a web site.
+<br/>Because I'm a really bad graphic designer, please be clement.
+That's why this plugin is fully graphically editable :)

 Features